couchbase-examples/couchbase-google-mcp-toolbox-demo/README.md

 - Set up Couchbase database collections and indexes
 - Generate realistic manufacturing sample data
-- Process the machine manual PDF (if present)
+- Process the machine manual (if `manual.txt` or `manual.pdf` is present)
 - Initialize vector embeddings for manual search
+- Optimize alert solutions using AI-powered similarity detection and intelligent merging

 ### 5. Start the Backend API